tarka/xcp/README.md

 * Uses the Linux `copy_file_range` call to copy files.
 This is the most efficient method of file-copying under Linux; in particular it is filesystem-aware, and can massively speed-up copies on network mounts by performing the copy operations server-side.
-However, see Anti-Features below.
+However, unlike `copy_file_range` sparse files are detected and handled appropriately.
 * Optionally understands `.gitignore` files to limit the copied directories.
 * Optimised for 'modern' systems (i.e. multiple cores, copious RAM, and solid-state disks, especially ones connected into the main system bus,